New Domain Vs Subfolder – Should I Set Up A New Domain When Extending My Company’s Activities?

 I have seen many companies do this.
-They retain the existing company brand name in the URL but prefix it by the name of the new division.
-It’s a possibility and it does help by have the sub-domain as part of the existing company domain.
-Frankly though it just doesn’t look right does it?
+They retain the existing company brand name in the URL but prefix it with the name of the new division.
+It’s a possibility and it does help by having the sub-domain as part of the existing company domain.
+Frankly, though it just doesn’t look right does it?
 Why waste time adding sub-domains to the main URL only to have to maintain them exactly in the way you would a separate website.

 The New Domain Option

 The second option – to set up a new brand name which would be reflected in the URL.
 Of course, this will involve a whole lot more than just buying a new domain.
 There is a huge list of branding issues that need to be considered before you even get to the SEO issues.
 For example

 No Domain Authority – Ahrefs recently conducted a study which showed that only 5.7% of pages that are newly published will get into Google’s top 10 within a year.

 New Logo – design costs

 New Stationery – printing costs

 New Socials – starting from zero it can take a long time to build up a social presence

 New Email Addresses – contacting the new company